-- 1. Topographic map at a scale of 1:24,000 showing the pertinent property boundaries, as well as the location of the proposed solid-waste disposal area, and potential borrow areas - 2 Site map at a suitable scale to display proposed locations for pits, borings, and piezometers - 3.
-A general description of the proposed facility to include: - Maximum depth of excavation - b.
-Total acreage to be developed as a solid-waste disposal area - Description of proposed methods for site exploration to include: 4.
+- 1. Topographic map at scale of 1:24000 showing the pertinent property boundaries, as well as the location of the proposed solid-waste disposal area, and potential borrow areas - 2.
+Site map at a suitable scale to display proposed locations for pits, borings, and piezometers - 3.
+A general description of the proposed facility to include: - a.
+Maximum depth of excavation - b.
+Total acreage to be developed as a solid-waste disposal area

-- a.
-Drilling methods b.
+- 4. Description of proposed methods for site exploration to include: - a.
+Drilling methods - b.
 Sampling methods - c.
-Piezometer and monitoring well construction methods (must comply with 10CSR23-4): (1) Approximate depth intervals to be screened - (2) Specific grout mixtures and emplacement methods to be used - d.
+Piezometer and monitoring well construction methods (must comply with 10 CSR 23-4): - (1) Approximate depth intervals to be screened - (2) Specific grout mixtures and emplacement methods to be used - d.
 Aquifer test methods - e.
 Alternative exploration methods (such as geophysical methods) - 5.
 Record keeping procedures for: - a.
 Well logs, boring logs, drilling logs, pit logs - b.
-On-site precipitation data - c.
-Periodic water-level measurement data from piezometers - d.
-Aquifer test data
+On-site precipitation data